-Once you are able to walk with your full weight on your operated leg

-(without limping or loss of balance), you can transition from a walker to using a simple cane.
+When you are able to walk with your full weight on your operated leg (without limping or loss of balance), you can switch from the walker to using a simple cane.
 Your physiotherapy professional will guide you through this transition and make adjustments to your technical aids.